4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 # Book Questions

 ## 1. Authenticated Data Structures (SecureBox)

-**Question**: You are designing SecureBox, an authenticated online file storage system.
+- **Question**: You are designing SecureBox, an authenticated online file storage system.
 For simplicity, there is a single folder.
 Users must be able to add, edit, delete, retrieve files, and list the folder contents.
 When a user retrieves a file, SecureBox must provide proof that the file hasn’t been tampered with since its last update.
 If a file doesn’t exist, the server must report that — with proof.
 The goal is to minimize proof size, verification time, and digest size.
 Can you devise a protocol where proof size, verification time, and digest size are all sublinear?

-**Answer**:
+	- **Answer**:

-To achieve sublinear efficiency, we can use **Merkle Trees**.
+		- To achieve sublinear efficiency, we can use **Merkle Trees**.
 		- **Merkle Tree Structure**: The digest is the hash of the root of a Merkle tree, where each leaf node corresponds to a file, and its value is the hash of the file content.
 Intermediate nodes are hashes of the concatenation of their child nodes.
 		- **Operations** (Add/Delete/Edit):
 			- When a user adds, deletes, or edits a file, the server only needs to update the hash values of the nodes along the path from the affected leaf node to the root.
 The user’s digest is updated accordingly.
 		- **Proof Size and Verification**:
 			- When retrieving a file, SecureBox sends the file’s hash and the hash values along the path to the root.
 The user verifies the file's integrity by recomputing the path from the file to the root.
 			- The proof size and verification time are both `O(log n)`, where `n` is the number of files.
 		- **Digest Size**:
 			- The digest size is constant `O(1)`, as it only stores the root hash.
-This protocol ensures sublinear proof size, verification time, and digest size by taking advantage of the logarithmic depth of the Merkle tree.
+	- This protocol ensures sublinear proof size, verification time, and digest size by taking advantage of the logarithmic depth of the Merkle tree.

 ## 2. Birthday Attack

-**Question 1**: Show that the time-space trade-off is parameterizable: we can achieve any space complexity between `O(1)` and `O(2^(n/2))` with a corresponding decrease in time complexity.
+- **Question 1**: Show that the time-space trade-off is parameterizable: we can achieve any space complexity between `O(1)` and `O(2^(n/2))` with a corresponding decrease in time complexity.

-**Answer**:
+	- **Answer**:

-The **time-space trade-off** is parameterized by choosing a variable number `t` between `1` and `2^(n/2)` for the space complexity.
+		- The **time-space trade-off** is parameterized by choosing a variable number `t` between `1` and `2^(n/2)` for the space complexity.
 By storing `t` hash outputs:
 			- The time complexity to find a collision is reduced to `O(2^n / t^2)`.
 			- The space complexity is `O(t)`.
-Thus, we can adjust `t` to achieve any space complexity between `O(1)` (with time `O(2^n)`) and `O(2^(n/2))` (with time `O(2^(n/2))`).
+		- Thus, we can adjust `t` to achieve any space complexity between `O(1)` (with time `O(2^n)`) and `O(2^(n/2))` (with time `O(2^(n/2))`).

-**Question 2**: Is there an attack for which the product of time and space complexity is `o(2^n)`?
+- **Question 2**: Is there an attack for which the product of time and space complexity is `o(2^n)`?

-**Answer**:
+	-**Answer**:

-No, there is no known attack where the product of time and space complexity is less than `2^n`.
+		- No, there is no known attack where the product of time and space complexity is less than `2^n`.
 The **birthday paradox** provides the best known trade-off, where the product remains `O(2^n)`.
 Achieving an attack with a product complexity of `o(2^n)` is currently infeasible in cryptographic contexts.

 ## 3. Hash Function Properties

-**Question**: Let `H` be a hash function that is both hiding and puzzle-friendly.
+- **Question**: Let `H` be a hash function that is both hiding and puzzle-friendly.
 Consider `G(z) = H(z) || z_last`, where `z_last` represents the last bit of `z`.
 Show that `G` is puzzle-friendly but not hiding.

-**Answer**:
+	- **Answer**:
 		- **Puzzle-Friendliness**:
 		  `G(z)` retains the puzzle-friendliness of `H(z)` because solving for `G(z)` still requires solving the original hash function `H(z)`.
 Thus, `G(z)` remains computationally hard to reverse or solve without computing `H(z)`.
 		- **Non-Hiding**:
 		  `G(z)` is **not hiding** because the last bit of `z` (`z_last`) is appended to the hash output.
 This leaks part of the input (`z`), compromising the hiding property since an attacker gains partial knowledge of `z` simply by observing `G(z)`.

 ## 4. Randomness in ScroogeCoin

-**Question**: In ScroogeCoin, if Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, what will she be able to do?
+- **Question**: In ScroogeCoin, if Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, what will she be able to do?
 How long will it take on average?
 What happens if Alice’s random number generator has a bug and her key generation produces only 1,000 distinct pairs?

-**Answer**:
+	- **Answer**:
 		- **Key Collision**:
 		  If Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, she could impersonate that person by signing transactions on their behalf.
 Given ScroogeCoin uses 256-bit secret keys, the probability of finding a collision is approximately `2^-128`, which is practically impossible.
 		- **Average Time**:
 		  On average, it would take `2^128` attempts to find a matching secret key.
 		- **Alice’s Bug**:
 		  If Alice's random number generator only produces 1,000 distinct pairs, Mallory could simply brute-force those possibilities.
 If the network contains many public keys, this drastically reduces security.
 For example, if there are 10,000 unique public keys, Mallory could succeed in approximately `1000/10000 = 0.1` trials, making it extremely vulnerable.

+---
 # Chapter 4: How bitcoin achieves decentralization
 ## 4.1: Centralization vs. Decentralization